Eli Turkel: Research

-His research interests include algorithms for scattering and inverse scattering, image processing, and crack propagation.
-His most quoted paper is with Jameson and Shmidt (JST) on a Runge-Kutta scheme to solve the Euler equations.
+His research interests include algorithms solving partial differential equations (PDEs) including scattering and inverse scattering, image processing, and crack propagation.
+His most quoted paper is with Jameson and Schmidt (JST) on a Runge-Kutta scheme to solve the Euler equations.

-His other main contributions include fast algorithms for the Navier-Stokes equations based on preconditioning techniques, radiation boundary conditions and high order accuracy for wave propagation in general shaped domains.
+Another main contribution includes fast algorithms for the Navier-Stokes equations based on preconditioning techniques, radiation boundary conditions and high order accuracy for wave propagation in general shaped domains using difference potentials.

-His recent work is on reading ostraca from the first Temple period.
+He has published work on reading ostraca from the first Temple period.
 Algorithmic handwriting analysis of Judah’s military correspondence sheds light on the composition of biblical texts, which appeared in PNAS was quoted by numerous sources including the front page of the NY Times.
 Later articles deal with ostraca at both Samaria and Arad.
-Other research includes high order numerical methods for hyperbolic equations using Cartesian grids but general shaped boundaries and interfaces.
-Other research uses deep learning to detect sources and obstacles underwater using the acoustic wave equation and data at a few sensors.
-Other applications of deep learning include using large time steps and improving the accuracy of Finite differences for high frequencies on coarse grids.
+Other research includes high order compact numerical methods for hyperbolic equations, including the Helmholtz equation, acoustics and Maxwell's equations, using Cartesian grids but general shaped boundaries and interfaces.
+Other research uses deep learning to detect sources and obstacles underwater using the acoustic wave equation and data at a few noisy sensors.
+Recent applications of deep learning include using large time steps and improving the accuracy of finite differences for high frequencies on coarse grids.
+Other deep learning algorithms include, HINTS for iterative methods, VITO for inverse problems and MATCH for time-dependent PDEs.

 He has also authored articles in Tradition and the Journal of Contemporary Halacha.

-Turkel was listed as an ISI highly cited researcher in mathematics. with over 5000 citations.
+Turkel was listed as an ISI highly cited researcher in mathematics.
+Google Scholar lists over 20,000 citations.

 Education

 Turkel was born in New York City, United States.
 He received his B.A. degree from the Yeshiva University in 1965, M.S. degree from the New York University in 1967, and Ph.D. degree from the Courant Institute at New York University in 1970; all in mathematics.
 His Ph.D. thesis advisors were J. J. Stoker and Eugene Isaacson.

-He received rabbinical ordination from Rabbi J.B.
-Soloveitchik.
+He received rabbinical ordination from Rabbi Joseph B. Soloveitchik.